inverse/git-pair/README.md

 You can find out the current state of contributors running `git-pair [i]nfo`.

 One you are done with that pairing session just run `git-pair [e]nd`.

+_Note: Sessions are scoped to git repositories by leveraging commit templates._

 ## Developing